flatiron-school/ds-python1/README.md

-# Data Analytics - Python Essentials
+# Data Science - Python 1

-This repository describes basic Python syntax for data analytics.
+This repository describes basic Python syntax for Data Science.
 It was created with love by the Flatiron School.